rapka/polemics-md/content/essays/nina-arweave.md

 This is not obvious to new users on the Nina platform because Nina uses a service called Magic Wallet to create blockchain wallets on their behalf.
 ## What is Magic Wallet?

-In order to simplify signing up for an NFT platform, Nina uses a third party crypto wallet service called [Magic](https://magic.link/).
-Magic advertises itself as a provider of "the leading wallet-as-a-service plus essential NFT capabilities".
-Nina uses Magic to automatically create a wallet for the Solana blockchain to store cryptocurrencies and NFTs when users sign up with an email address.
+In order to simplify the act of signing up for an NFT platform, Nina uses a third party service called [Magic](https://magic.link/) which advertises itself as a provider of "the leading wallet-as-a-service plus essential NFT capabilities".
+Nina uses Magic to automatically create a wallet on the Solana blockchain to store cryptocurrencies and NFTs when users sign up with an email address.
 This makes the [FAQ page](https://help.ninaprotocol.com/hc/en-us/articles/14331796132887-Do-I-need-a-Solana-wallet-to-use-Nina) on the subject a bit misleading; **users do in fact need a Solana wallet to use Nina, Solana just uses a service to help them make one when they sign up.**

 All this Nina/Magic/Solana business gets even more confusing once private keys get involved.
 While Nina makes new Magic accounts on behalf of users, I'm not sure how to actually access mine from Nina's platform.
 Nina displays the _Solano Address_ of every user on their profile but this is different from being able to access the wallet itself. **Wallets are created as soon as a new user enters their email and Nina does not seem to provide those new accounts with any information on the wallet being managed for them or any way to access their private keys.

+I dunno what's going on here. 🤷‍♀️

 ## What's an NFT?